Jump to Section:

 Main dashboard (Sample page)

-After data upload is complete you will be able to see your newly uploaded samples in your main dashboard or Sample page.
+After data upload is complete you will be able to see your newly uploaded samples in your main dashboard or Sample page for the pathogen of interest.
 Public samples will have a globe icon, whereas private samples will have a lock icon.
 Note that there are new metadata columns on the dashboard:

-Public ID: Preferably, a GISAID ID.
-If a GISAID ID is not available, the CZ GEN EPI platform will automatically generate a Public ID based on when the sample was uploaded (sequential number/year).
+Public ID: Preferably, a GISAID ID or GenBank Isolate Name for SARS-CoV-2 or GenBank Accession ID for Mpox.
+If GISAID or GenBank IDs are not available, the CZ GEN EPI platform will automatically generate Public IDs based on when the sample was uploaded (sequential number/year).
 Note that private samples will also receive a Public ID.
 However, private samples will not be visible to other groups.
-Since a GISAID ID is the preferred Public ID, we encourage users to submit sequences to GISAID and update sample Public IDs by editing metadata within the platform whenever possible.
+Since a GISAID or GenBank ID is the preferred Public ID, we encourage users to submit sequences to GISAID and/or GenBank and update sample Public IDs by editing metadata within the platform whenever possible.

-Lineage: SARS-CoV-2 lineage for each sample will be automatically detected and assigned by the platform after a few minutes.
-Lineages are assigned using the UShER phylogenetic placement tool.
+Lineage: SARS-CoV-2 or Mpox lineage for each sample will be automatically detected and assigned by the platform after a few minutes.
+Lineages are assigned using the UShER phylogenetic placement tool (SARS-CoV-2) or Nextclade (Mpox).
 Lineage phylogenetic placement is verified routinely and updated as needed.
 Therefore, lineage assignments might change over time in your dashboard.

-GISAID: Indicates whether or not a sample has been submitted to the GISAID repository by the user.
-If the sample has been submitted and accepted by GISAID, you will see an ISL Accession # for the Public ID.
+GISAID (see note): Indicates whether or not a SARS-CoV-2 sample has been submitted to the GISAID repository by the user.
+This field is not included in the Mpox Sample page.
+If a given SARS-CoV-2 sample has been submitted and accepted by GISAID, you will see a GISAID ID under Public ID.
 If the sample was not accepted, you will see "Not accepted" under the GISAID column.
 If the sample is private or has not been submitted to GISAID, it will read "Not found".
 This is an optional field.

-Sample page showing uploaded samples.
-Note the different icons between public and private samples.SARS-CoV-2 lineage will be automatically detected and assigned to each sample after sequences are processed within the platform.
+SARS-CoV-2 Sample page showing uploaded samples.
+Note the different icons between public and private samples.SARS-CoV-2 and Mpox lineages will be automatically detected and assigned to each sample after sequences are processed within the platform.
+Additionally, sequence quality will be automatically assessed using Nextclade.

 Ready to add more samples to your account?